New Year, More Debt: American Families Pack on 14% More Credit Card Debt Heading Into 2023

 The average American holds $58,194 in personal debt.
 Much of this debt is tied up in mortgages, and — given that housing is becoming less affordable across the country — this likely comes as no surprise.
 With mortgage debt excluded, the average debt per person in America in 2022 was $17,051.

 Student and car loans make up the bulk of non-mortgage personal debt; the average American has more than $5,000 of debt in each category.
 But average credit card debt is inching up: the average debt accrued via credit cards increased by an average of $373 from Q3 2021 to Q3 2022.

 From Q3 2021 to Q3 2022, credit card debt increased by nearly 13% overall, mortgages by more than 7% and car loans by nearly 4%.
 Meanwhile, student loan debt fell by 2.5%, and home equity revolving credit dropped by 0.3%.

 Average Debt Balance per Capita by Type of Debt

 Home Equity Revolving

-Weighted Average Per Person
+Average Per Person

-Nearly all (77%) American households hold some form of debt.
-Credit cards are the most common type of debt, followed by mortgage debt and car loans.
+The average household debt reached $167,463 in 2022, up 8% from the third quarter of 2021.
+Credit card debt is the most common type of debt for American households, followed by mortgage debt and car loans.
 Nearly half (45%) of households have credit card debt, 40% have mortgage debt and 37% have car loans.

 Average Household Debt Balances by Type of Debt*